Venezuela: Maduro’s third re-election

 Reuters: international news agency, head office in London

-News agency: produces comprehensive coverage of global events and sells it to other newspapers and professionals, also called “newswire”
+Newswire: produces comprehensive coverage of global events and sells it to other newspapers and professionals.

 Reuters points to the economic and social crisis behind the disputed elections, and international calls for Maduro to step down.

-The article provides the context of the electoral process that received widespread international criticism for failing to follow basic international standards for “free and fair” elections.
+The article provides the context of the electoral process that received criticism for failing to follow international standards for “free and fair” elections.

 It briefly states that “international election observers said the vote was not democratic”.